-In 282 BC Apollonia was seized by the king of Epirus, Pyrrhus.
+Apollonia was seized by the king of Epirus, Pyrrhus, in 282 BC.
 After his death, the city strengthened its relationships with Rome which stationed its permanent garrison nearby.
-During this period the city became one of the most important gateways of the Via Egnatialeading east to Thessaloniki and Byzantium in Thrace.
+During this period, the city became one of the most important gateways of the Via Egnatia leading east to Thessaloniki and Byzantium in Thrace..

 During the course of the 1st century BC, Apollonia was visited by Cicero, the famed Roman Orator, who described it as “a great and important city” (magna urbs et gravis), and Caesar, on his campaign against Pompey (the city later became a free Roman city after it sided with Julius Caesar).
 Octavian and his friend Agrippa spent several months with Apollonian orators studying rhetoric.
 It was at Apollonia that the future emperor Augustus received news of Caesar’s murder.

-At the beginning of the 3rd century AD, Apollonia was largely destroyed by a powerful earthquake and the city was slowly abandoned when its harbor began silting up.
-In the 4th and 5th centuries AD the city was largely depopulated, hosting only a small Christian community.
+At the beginning of the 3rd century AD, Apollonia was largely destroyed by a powerful earthquake and the city was slowly abandoned when its harbour began silting up.
+In the 4th and 5th centuries AD, the city was largely depopulated, hosting only a small Christian community.

 Systematic archaeological excavations at Apollonia began in 1924 by a French mission led by Leon Rey (1877-1954) which lasted until the Italian conquest of Albania in 1939.
 After the War, in 1947, the Albanian-French archaeological mission resumed systematic excavations.
 Today the site is an important destination for cultural tourism offering both unique views of the Adriatic coastline as well as an extensive collection of historical and archaeological items of interest.